TileDB-Inc/TileDB-Cloud-Py/tiledb/cloud/rest_api/docs/ArrayApi.md

 # configuration.api_key_prefix['X-TILEDB-REST-API-KEY'] = 'Bearer'

 # Configure HTTP basic authorization: BasicAuth
-configuration = rest_api.Configuration(
+configuration = tiledb.cloud.rest_api.Configuration(
     username = 'YOUR_USERNAME',
     password = 'YOUR_PASSWORD'
 )

 # Enter a context with an instance of the API client
-with rest_api.ApiClient(configuration) as api_client:
+with tiledb.cloud.rest_api.ApiClient(configuration) as api_client:
     # Create an instance of the API class
-    api_instance = rest_api.ArrayApi(api_client)
+    api_instance = tiledb.cloud.rest_api.ArrayApi(api_client)
     namespace = 'namespace_example' # str | namespace array is in (an organization name or user's username) array = 'array_example' # str | name/uri of array that is url-encoded
-array_sharing = rest_api.ArraySharing() # ArraySharing | Namespace and list of permissions to share with.
+array_sharing = tiledb.cloud.rest_api.ArraySharing() # ArraySharing | Namespace and list of permissions to share with.
 An empty list of permissions will remove the namespace, if permissions already exist they will be deleted then new ones added.
 In the event of a failure, the new polcies will be rolled back to prevent partial policies, and its likely the array will not be shared with the namespace at all

     try:
         api_instance.share_array(namespace, array, array_sharing)